 In addition to covering news, music, food, art and hidden cultural communities for a variety of hyperlocal, regional and national publications, Sarah was the longtime design director of L.A.
 Record, a founding editor of Beer Paper L.A. a food editor of L.A.
 Weekly and managing editor of the inaugural issue of theLAnd Magazine.
 For two years, she hosted and edited a popular weekly food podcast, Suppertime in the LBC and has self-published dozens of personal zines under her own small press, Cerebellum Studios.

-She began her career at Santa Ana College, writing and editing for the award-winning el Don student newspaper and started freelancing for her local alternative weekly while still a student.
-After transferring from Santa Ana College, she attended the University of Southern California's Annenberg School for Communication where she earned a BA in Communications and a master’s degree in Specialized Journalism with an emphasis on arts and music criticism, all while editing local magazines and maintaining bylines in the L.A.
+Sarah began her career at Santa Ana College, writing and editing for the award-winning el Don student newspaper and started freelancing for her local alternative weekly while still a student.
+After transferring to the University of Southern California's Annenberg School for Communication, she earned a BA in Communications and an MA in Specialized Journalism with an emphasis on arts and music criticism, all while editing local media and maintaining bylines in the L.A.
 Times, Los Angeles Magazine, CNN, Paper Magazine, NBC News, Thrillist, L.A.
 Weekly, OC Weekly, Culture Magazine and more.

 After graduation, she became the executive editor of the Long Beach Post, where she implemented new digital strategies that turned the former political blog into one of the city's most respected online news outlets.
 She has since consulted with a handful of newsrooms to help them develop news products with audience growth in mind.